rage/java-programming-fall-19/data/part-1/2-printing.md

 }
 ```

 Edit the program so that it will print the following text.
-Use three `System.out.println` commands for printing.
+Use three `System.out.println`-commands for printing.

 <sample-output>